How much does it cost to acquire a New Customer?

 CAC also highlights the products or services your customers or clients use the most.
 This means you can have a very good understanding of which products or services are most important to your customers.
 Let’s say through this process you’ve identified three main products.
 Product 1, product 2, and product 3.
 Product 3 brings in the most revenue while product 1 and product 2 are next in line.

 You would want to spend more time understanding what makes product 3 the best and either try to refine it or try to build on it even more.
-Then allowing you to prioritize product 3 customers more so than others as you know it brings in more revenue.
+Then allows you to prioritize product 3 customers more so than others as you know bringing in more revenue.
 It’s important to understand the revenue sources as well as they can still provide a ton of insight for you even though you are using this information in your CAC metrics.